-Glaucous-winged Gull populations were stable between 1966 and 2014, according to the North American Breeding Bird Survey.
-The North American Waterbird Conservation Plan estimates a continental population of 380,000 breeding birds and rates the species a 10 out of 20 on the Continental Concern Score, listing them as a Species of Low Concern.
-Glaucous-winged Gull is not listed on the 2014 State of the Birds Report.
+Glaucous-winged Gull populations were stable, but may have experienced some declines between 1966 and 2015, according to the North American Breeding Bird Survey.
+The North American Waterbird Conservation Plan estimates a continental population of 380,000 breeding birds.
+The species rates an 11 out of 20 on the Continental Concern Score, and is not listed on the 2016 State of North America's Birds' Watch List.

 - Verbeek, N. A. M. 1993.
 Glaucous-winged Gull (Larus glaucescens).
 In The Birds of North America, No. 59 (A. Poole, and F. Gill, eds.).
 The Academy of Natural Sciences, Philadelphia, PA, and The American Ornithologists' Union, Washington, D.C.